muratk3n/thirdwave/en/README.md

 ---

-K.. as long as there is FCEV refueling next to these BEV chargers, it's fine..
+K.. as long as there is FCEV refueling next to these BEV chargers, it's fine.
 BEVtards will get crushed in due course.

 "US Senate Committee Introduces Clean Vehicle Charging Legislation..
 Earlier this week, a group of cross-party US senators